-The Chief of Security arranges training for all CLMs, Security and graduate assistants in obtaining certification in CPR and Stop the Bleed.
+The Chief of Security arranges training for all RA's, Security and G.A. in obtaining certification in CPR and Stop the Bleed.
 This training is conducted at the beginning of the fall semester each year.

 Definitions of Geography

 The Clery Act requires institutions to disclose statistics for reported Clery crimes that occur: On Campus - Any building or property owned or controlled by an institution within the same reasonably contiguous geographic area and used by the institution in direct support of or in a manner related to the institution's educational purposes and including residence halls.